 A level higher than 100% of the institutional average.

 Specify the percentage:

 Other

-Specify
+Specify:

-eligible indi Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise vidual when the state reasonably expects that the cost of the home and community-based services that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete and B-2-c .
+Institutional Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Complete Items B-2-b and B-2-c .

-individual w Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified hen the state reasonably expects that the cost of home and community-based services furnished to that ould exceed the following amount specified by the state that is less than the cost of a level of care the waiver.
+Cost Limit Lower Than Institutional Costs.
+The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.

-pasis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver Complete Items B-2-b and B-2-c.
+Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
+Complete Items B-2-b and B-2-c.

-The cost lin nit specified by the state is (select one):
+The cost limit specified by the state is (select one):

-The foll lowing dollar amount:
+The following dollar amount:

 Specify dollar amount:

-Tì ne dollar amount (select one)
+The dollar amount (select one)

 Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

-May be edinated during the namied the grainents in effect.
-The state will submit a grainen

 May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The foll lowing percentage that is less than 100% of the institutional average:
+The following percentage that is less than 100% of the institutional average:

 Specify percent:

 Other:

-Specify. :
+Specify: